 Traffic counts, collisions, cycle theft

-- Traffic counts for London: DfT traffic counts (including motor vehicles, and cycles, mostly for major roads) are updated annually and are available at: https://www.dft.gov.uk /traffic-counts/area.php?region=London with mapped visualisations at http://vis.oobrien.com/trafficcounts/ and https://bikedata.cyclestreets.net/trafficcounts TfL Cycling Census for London (April 2013) has many more counts throughout inner London: http://content.tfl.gov.uk/cycle-census-technical-note.pdf and a visualisation here http://vis.oobrien.com/traffic/ Not all count points are counted annually, and beware of those which have not been updated for years.
+- Traffic counts for London: DfT traffic counts (including motor vehicles, and cycles, mostly for major roads) are updated annually and are available at: https://roadtraffic.dft.gov.uk/manualcountpoints with mapped visualisations at http://vis.oobrien.com/trafficcounts/ and https://bikedata.cyclestreets.net/trafficcounts TfL Cycling Census for London (April 2013) has many more counts throughout inner London: http://content.tfl.gov.uk/cycle-census-technical-note.pdf and a visualisation here http://vis.oobrien.com/traffic/ Not all count points are counted annually, and beware of those which have not been updated for years.

 - Stats19 police injury collision data for Britain, including London (updated annually, including casualty data, vehicle data, and collision location data - next release due September 2018) can be found here: https://data.gov.uk/dataset/cb7ae6f0-4be6-4935-9277-47e5ce24a11f/road-safety-data

 - Cyclestreets mapped visualisations of Stats19, DfT traffic counts, cycle thefts and other useful data can be found here: https://bikedata.cyclestreets.net/.
 Options available to display road width, visualisation of DfT traffic counts, cycle theft reports.
 (See also Crashmap as an alternative for showing collision records and TfL's London Collision Map).
 These allow you to see where collision hotspots for cycling and all road users are.

 - Metropolitan Police Crime Statistics. https://www.met.police.uk/sd/stats-and-data/ Includes cycle theft data.